 Today we’re going to discuss the results seen by a 39 year old female from my Stop Leaky Gut Challenge.
 She has been dealing with MCAS, adrenal fatigue and hypothyroidism for 11 years.
 Over time, restrictive dieting has led to a progressively declining food list.

 This list has dramatically expanded since the challenge, and even further since beginning the Circadian Retraining Program.
 There are several lines of evidence that indicates circadian rhythms can impact histamine intolerance.
 Mast cells have their own circadian clock that regulates plasma histamine.

-The gut and adrenals in histamine intolerance
+The gut and adrenals in mast cell activation syndrome

 Another study implicates cortisol as a factor that regulates the mast cell clock.
 Cortisol inhibits histamine release, which is why allergic reactions tend to be worse at night.
 Nighttime is when the cortisol is lowest due to circadian variation.

 Histamine also plays a role in gut disorders such as IBD and IBS.
 Thus, I believe her improvements fit in to 2 neat little buckets that I’ll use to describe what’s going on.
 These buckets are adrenal specific and gut specific.

 To be clear, these are not separate issues, they’re simply easy to categorize that way.
 The gut affects the adrenals and the adrenals affect the gut.
 However, the adrenal hormone cortisol acts as an anti-inflammatory throughout the body, and decreases our sensitivity to histamine

 The gut is a significant source of histamine.
 An inflamed gut causes histamine to leach out in to the blood.
 Additionally, beneficial bacteria from the microbiome make histamine from the foods we can consume.
 Other bacteria, the bad guys, cause our gut to release histamine.